 December 20, 2012: One of the more frequent questions we receive on the Coalition technical assistance line is the eligibility of religious institutions to use CPA funding for historic preservation projects.
-As we detailed in the April 2008 issue of CPA Update, these type of projects are very popular in CPA communities across the state.
+As we detailed in an issue of the CPA Update, these type of projects are very popular in CPA communities across the state.

 We asked Attorney Todd Helwig, a member of the Coalition Steering Committee, to research the issues surrounding CPA-funded projects on churches and other religious structures.

 Do Community Preservation Act grants for the historic preservation of churches and other religious structures violate the Establishment Clause of the First Amendment of the U.S. Constitution and/or the Anti-Aid Amendment of the Massachusetts Constitution?

 There are no Supreme Court decisions directly addressing this question.
 Two Supreme Court decisions from the early 1970s concerning religious schools suggest that providing government funding for the historic preservation of religious structures is prohibited under the Establishment Clause; however some recent Establishment Clause decisions suggest that these two cases may no longer be good law or controlling on this question.
 On the basis of these recent decisions, a 2003 memorandum from the Justice Department opined that a federal grant for the historic preservation of a church was not prohibited by the Establishment Clause.